Admission to Graduate School in the Department of Materials Science & Engineering

 • DuoLingo: minimum score of 105

 All test dates must be within two years of admission for scores to be valid.
-There are no exception made for applicants who score below the minmum required score.
+There are no exceptions made for applicants who score below the minmum required score.

-Register for the Test of English as a Foreign Language (TOEFL) at www.ets.org or International English Language Testing Service (IELTS) at www.ielts.org English test scores must be submitted to the University Admissions Office directly from the testing agency .
+Register for the Test of English as a Foreign Language (TOEFL) at www.ets.org, International English Language Testing Service (IELTS) at www.ielts.org, or for DuoLingo.
+English test scores must be submitted to the University Admissions Office directly from the testing agency .
 Send scores to the Admissions Office (Institution Code 4853).
 Photocopies, student copies, or screen shots will not be accepted.
-Scores must be less than two years old at the time of admission NOTE: Allow two months for scoring, mailing, and processing.
+Scores must be less than two years old at the time of admission.
+NOTE: Allow two months for scoring, mailing, and processing.
 For Fall semester applications, we recommend taking your tests the September before the your hoped date in order to meet the December application and funding deadline.

 English proficiency may be demonstrated by graduate applicants in one of the following ways: